MrAghyad/BSGA-RA/ExperimentA&D-Platformer/README.md

 ## Game Rules
-The following set of requirements and rules where manually created by the authors to serve the purpose of the study.
+The following set of requirements and rules were manually created by the authors to serve the purpose of the study, where rules were constructed using the proposed CPN-MCL rules scheme.

 |Index| Requirement | Rule |
 |:---:|:-----------:|:----:|